Frequently asked questions about changing your address online.

-We don’t send bills by e-mail, but if you sign up for Online Billing in your Customer Space, you’ll receive an e-mail with the amount due and payment due date.
-You can also consult your bill in your Customer Space.
+We don’t send bills by e-mail, but if you sign up for Online Billing in your Customer Space, you’ll receive an e-mail message with the amount owing and due date.
+You can also view your bill at any time in your Customer Space.

 You can also contact customer services and we will sign you up.

 Why is my bill higher this winter?

 Bills are usually higher in winter than the rest of the year.

 A number of factors affect the amount of your electricity bill, such as the outdoor temperature, your home’s characteristics, the number of people in your household, your appliances and your lifestyle.

 A good way to avoid having higher bills in winter is to sign up for the Equalized Payments Plan (EPP).
 With the EPP, we estimate your annual electricity cost based on your past consumption and spread it out over 12 equal monthly installments.
 That way, you pay the same amount every month, which makes budgeting easier.